VITObelgium/asb-usecases/README.md

 As mentioned, one does not have to implement the search, rather reuse the query_product process developed by VITO.
 It can be used to search in the Terrascope database [terrascope.be](terrascope.be).
-Given the area of interest in WKT string, the date range, collection id and band names: returns a double list of file names (where those are on the file system).
+Given the area of interest in WKT string, the date range, collection id and band names: returns the list of file names (where those are on the file system).
 These are the individual images that overlap with the area of interest within the date range.

 We will use the following inputs: